72nd/acc/README.md

 - `force` Normally only not valid or completed elements will be prompted for completion.
 Using this flag all elements will be prompted for completion.
 Caution: You can loose data.
 - `--input` as usual the path to the `acc.yaml` file.
 - `--open-attachement` _Experimentally feature!_ Open (and most of the time) close the associated file in the default application.
 Will only work on Linux with `xdg-mime`, `xprop` installed and the application desktop files located under `/usr/share/applications/`.
-- `--retain-focus` _Experimentally and hacky feature!_ Tries to regain focus of the terminal acc runs in.
+- `--retain-focus` _Hacky feature!_ Tries to regain focus of the terminal acc runs in.
 Will only work on certain Linux installations if `wmctrl` is installed.

 The `acc complete repopulate` on the other hand can be used to link expenses and invoices to transactions which already are linked to the expense/invoice.